With Apollo 11’s 50th anniversary of the moon landing behind us, my family spent the week watching Apollo-related movies.

 The music, the times, the story.
 Homer Hickam’s memoir of growing up in Coalwood, WV echoes throughout.

-I love the acting, the wit and the determination of one young teacher to make sure some of her students escape working in the coal mines.
+I love the determination of a young teacher to ensure some of her students escape working in the coal mines.

-The rocket videos and the trouble the boys went through to make rockets that worked (the book is called Rocket Boys and it’s wonderful, too), are winsome, funny and dramatic.
+The videos and the trouble the boys went through to make successful rockets are winsome, funny, and dramatic.
+(Hickam’s book is called Rocket Boysand it’s wonderful, too)

 It’s about a young man growing up, determined to make something of himself, who takes his friends with him.